 §6.9 says to report frequency response as 3015,000 Hz ±X dB with respect to the response at 1 kHz.
 I separate the bass and treble components.
 I report as treble response the response from 1 to 15 kHz +X/−Y dB.
 I report as bass response the frequency below 1 kHz where the response is −1 dB.

-Receivers are much more susceptible to co-channel interference and multipath distortion in stereo, but §6.13 addresses monophonic reception only.
+Receivers are much more susceptible to co-channel interference and multipath distortion in stereo, but the standard addresses monophonic capture ratio only.
 I define stereo capture ratio in the same way as the monophonic figure, but with both signals in stereo.
 Any FM signal generator can provide the unmodulated signal with stereo pilot.

 I measure capture ratio with the desired signal at 65 dBf.
-When I have the patience, I follow the standard and remeasure at 45 dBf, reporting the worst result.
+When I have the patience, I follow the standard by remeasuring at 45 dBf and reporting the worst result.

-§6.14 calls for the use of a 1-kHz bandpass filter when testing selectivity to reduce errors from noise.
+§6.14 calls for the use of a 1 kHz bandpass filter when testing selectivity to reduce errors from noise.
 But the filter only increases measurement error.
-For conventional receivers, a dozen or more high-level harmonics accompany the 1-kHz fundamental of an adjacent-channel test signal that leaks into the tuned channel.
+For conventional receivers, a dozen or more high-level harmonics accompany the 1 kHz fundamental of an adjacent-channel test signal that leaks into the tuned channel.
 The harmonics are distinctly audible and their power contribution should be included.
 For DSP receivers, reciprocal mixing of local-oscillator phase noise may limit selectivity.
 Neither the modulation fundamental nor its harmonics ever appear.
 Instead, the background noise rises.
-Using a bandpass filter in this case can yield a grossly inaccurate result.
+Using a bandpass filter in this case can yield a grossly misleading result.

 §6.20 specifies RF input impedance measurements that yield SWR at the antenna port.
 I measure the equivalent return loss but convert it to RF mismatch loss in dB so that sensitivity degradation can be directly assessed.
 I give the range of values across the FM band.
 I use a signal level below the RF AGC threshold to avoid any change in input impedance.